British Forces Broadcasting Service: BFBS Television

-BFBS Television started in Celle, near Hanover in the then West Germany, on 18 September 1975 from Trenchard Barracks.
+BFBS Television started in Celle, near Hanover in West Germany, on 18 September 1975 from Trenchard Barracks.
 This used taped broadcasts from the BBC and ITV, flown to Germany from London, which were then rebroadcast using low-power UHF transmitters.
 Live broadcasts of news and sport began in 1982, using a microwave link between the UK and West Germany, extending as far east as West Berlin.

 The BFBS TV service used the 625-line PAL system, used in the UK as well as West Germany.
 By 1982, it was available at 50 sites throughout northern and central regions of West Germany.

 It was known as SSVC Television (Services Sound and Vision Corporation) between 1985 and 1997, when it reverted to the BFBS name.

 Today it broadcasts live via satellite.
 DVDs are still sent to forces serving in more remote areas.
 There was also a service known as Navy TV, which broadcast time-shifted versions of the channel to Royal Navy vessels around the world via military satellite.

 Programmes

-Most programmes came from the BBC, ITV, Channel 4, Channel 5 and Sky, including news from BBC News, Sky News and ITN, and sport from BBC Sport and Sky Sports.
+Most programmes came from BBC, ITV, Channel 4, Channel 5 and Sky, including news from BBC News, Sky News and ITN, and sport from BBC Sport and Sky Sports.
 BFBS also has its own programmes, including the daily news bulletin programme Daily Forces News.

+As of 1982 BFBS's studio—used for BFBS's own shows and six in-vision continuity announcers—was in London Weekend Television (LWT)'s Wembley location.
+LWT engineers recorded programs for BFBS on videotape, then removed commercials.
+With only four video recorders available, if two were being used for editing, BBC 1, BBC 2, and ITV could not be recorded simultaneously, so BFBS headquarters in London scheduled the recorders based on advance information, balancing the three channels.
+That year, it began broadcasting ITN News at 5:45, BBC Nine O'Clock News, and BBC Grandstand live.